 - Don’t stress your body by smoking, using recreational drugs or drinking high amounts of alcohol.

-In many cultures, a traditional way to improve HCL/stomach acid production was through taking digestive bitters, especially those containing apple cider vinegar and herbs.
+In many cultures, a traditional way to improve hydrochloric acid/stomach acid production was through taking digestive bitters, especially those containing apple cider vinegar and herbs.
 Stress reduction is also considered an important step in holistically treating stomach acid imbalances.

 In Ayurveda, a traditional system of medicine that originated in India thousands of years ago, low stomach and and GI problems like acid reflux/heartburn are caused by excessive “heat” in the body and too much “pitta” energy.
 It’s recommended that to balance stomach acid, one should eat more cooling, soothing foods.

-- It’s best to start using HCL supplements while you’re under the care of a physician.
+- It’s best to start using hydrochloric acid supplements while you’re under the care of a physician.
 Once you and your doctor determine how you react to HCL supplements, you can adjust your dosage accordingly.

-- Most people can benefit from taking HCL with pepsin in doses of one 650-milligram pill prior to each meal.
+- Most people can benefit from taking hydrochloric acid with pepsin in doses of one 650-milligram pill prior to each meal.
 You can add additional pills as necessary to keep uncomfortable symptoms at bay.

 - Start with a low dose, usually about one capsule with your biggest meal of the day.
 HCL with pepsin is most beneficial when you take it before eating a meal that contains protein.